capuwu/capus-rp-chat/README.md

 ### How to install

-    Download capus-rp-chat;
+    Download capus-rp-chat
-    Drag and drop it in your FiveM servers resources folder;
-    Add start capus-rp-chat to you server.cfg.
+    Drag and drop it in your FiveM servers resources folder Add start capus-rp-chat to you server.cfg.